Skip to main content

 How to reduce your plastic consumption

-Reduce your plastic consumption and lessen its impact on the environment
+Reduce your plastic consumption and mitigate its impact on the environment

-The plastics's invasion of the planet is a reality.
-Just remember that the plastic waste island floating in the Pacific Ocean now measures 1.6 million km2.
-If we want to save the planet, the time has come for each and every one of us to take action.
+The invasion of plastics across the planet is a reality.
+Just consider that there are five large garbage patches in the Pacific, Atlantic and Indian Oceans covering seven million square kilometres.
+If we want to preserve the planet, the time has come for each and every one of us to take action.

 500 million tonnes of plastic are produced annually worldwide.
 In 2020 we will generate 900% more plastic than in 1980.
 By 2050 the oceans could contain more plastics than fish.